uucsslab/uucsslab.github.io/_pages/events/sc2s2.md

 09:00-10:00 The future of CSS in Sweden: discussion in small groups (with coffee)

-10:00-11:00 The future of CSS in Sweden: summary and action plan
+10:00-11:00 The future of CSS in Sweden: summary and action plan (Room IX)

 11:00-12:00 Networking